alexboia/ServiceStack-Routed-CacheClient/README.md

 As a rough timeline, I would like to see the following happening:

 - Refactor things a bit and add some comments, at least for critical areas;
-- ~~Add some more routing rules.
-Here are some of the rules I'm thinking about~~:
+- Add some more routing rules.
+Here are some of the rules I'm thinking about:
 	- ~~match a regex pattern~~;
 	- ~~match rules that ends with a given string~~;
 	- ~~composed rules using basic `AND`/`OR` logical operators~~.